alt

 Two children in large pumpkin field

-Pull on some wellies and head over to Windmill Animal Farm this autumn.
+Pull on some wellies and head over to Windmill Animal Farm for the Pumpkin Picking Adventure this autumn.
 With over 20,000 pumpkins to choose from, the fields are a vibrant sea of orange that stretches in all directions.
 Take your time picking your perfect pumpkin before hauling your treasures back to the car in a wheelbarrow.
 As well as being great for sculpting scary faces, you could also use the flesh to whip up a sweet pumpkin pie or warming soup.

 If you want to make a day of it, the farm has a maize maze to navigate, outdoor play areas for the kids and friendly farmyard animals who love a bit of attention.
 The rabbits and guinea pigs are a big hit too!